ccoutant/dwarf-locations/025-multiloc-storage.md

-1. The intent of this proposal is to add the fundamental building blocks first.  `DW_OP_overlay_copy` has a dependency on [251120.1](https://dwarfstd.org/issues/251120.1.html) (DW_OP_overlay) which this proposal currently does not currently have.
+1. The intent of this proposal is to add the fundamental building blocks first.  `DW_OP_overlay_copy` has a dependency on [251120.1](https://dwarfstd.org/issues/251120.1.html) (DW_OP_overlay) which this proposal currently does not have.

 If however, there is desire to add `DW_OP_overlay_copy`, the model introduced by this proposal accomodates it perfectly: